 The West Loop isn’t known for having an abundance of quiet, old-school spots.
 In fact, nowadays most of Restaurant Row is full of trendy new places, fast-casual chain restaurants, and the McDonalds that takes up half a block.
 Head to Viaggio when you want to keep it simple with a neighborhood institution.
 It’s been around for more than 10 years (which is about 50 in West Loop years), and the food is exactly what you want it to be: tasty and comforting.
 Get the meatball salad.
 Yes, you read that correctly.

 Riccardo Trattoria is nice enough for a special occasion, but also affordable enough that your little brother can take your parents there to thank them for letting him move back home to work on his screenplay.
-Order any of the pastas (the pappardelle with bolognese is delicious), and an entree like the osso bucco.
+Order any of the pastas (the pappardelle with ragu is delicious), and an entree like the osso bucco.
 This also happens to be one of the only restaurants on this list with a burrata dish worth going out of your way for.
-It’s straightforward (with just olive oil and prosciutto), but magically delicious.
+It’s straightforward (with just olive oil and carpaccio), but magically delicious.
 Like Lucky Charms, but with meat and cheese.